CUORE: Results

 Cuoricino took data from April 2003 to June 2008.
 Final results using 19.75 kg·y of 130Te exposure set world-leading 90% limits on the 130Te 0νββ half-life of > 2.8 × 1024 yr, with a background of 0.18 ± 0.01/(keV·kg·yr) near the 0νββ decay energy.
 Axion mass limits were also set, consistent with other experiments.

-The first paper detailing the initial performance of CUORE-0 was published in August 2014 using data taken March to September 2013, with 7.1 kg·y exposure, showing backgrounds reduced by a factor of 6 compared to CUORICINO and an energy resolution of 5.7 keV.
+The first paper detailing the initial performance of CUORE-0 was published in August 2014 using data taken March to September 2013, with 7.1 kg·yr exposure, showing backgrounds reduced by a factor of 6 compared to CUORICINO and an energy resolution of 5.7 keV.
 A limit on 0νββ was presented in April 2015, combining 9.8 kg·yr of CUORE-0 exposure with the Cuoricino exposure to set a new limit of > 4.0×1024 yr.

 CUORE has a background goal of 0.01·counts/(keV·kg·y) in the 0νββ region of interest with an energy resolution goal of 5.0 keV.
 After five years, CUORE is estimated to have a 90% CL half-life sensitivity to 0νββ of 9.5 × 1025 yr, and an effective Majorana neutrino mass sensitivity of 0.05–0.13 eV (depending on the nuclear matrix elements used).

 First results of the full CUORE experiment were published 2018 finding no evidence for neutrinoless double beta decay setting a 90% CI Bayesian lower limit for the lifetime of $T_{\beta\beta}^{0\nu}>1.5\cdot 10^{25}$ years.
-In 2020 and 2022 a new limits were given at $T_{\beta\beta}^{0\nu}>3.2\cdot 10^{25}$ and $T_{\beta\beta}^{0\nu}>2.2\cdot 10^{25}$ years at the same confidence level.
+In 2020 and 2022 new limits were given at $T_{\beta\beta}^{0\nu}>3.2\cdot 10^{25}$ and $T_{\beta\beta}^{0\nu}>2.2\cdot 10^{25}$ years at the same confidence level.

 Research and development

-CUPID is the "CUORE Upgrade with Particle Identification, a research and development project for the CUORE detector.
+CUPID (CUORE Upgrade With Particle Identification) a research and development project for the CUORE detector.
 Several research groups worldwide are working to develop materials for this upgrade.
 CUPID aims to use new detector materials in the same cryostat as CUORE.

-ABSuRD is "A Background Surface Rejection Detector" research and development project for the CUORE detector.
+ABSuRD (A Background Surface Rejection Detector) research and development project for the CUORE detector.
 The project aims to develop a scintillating bolometer with the ability to veto ionizing background radiation.